junxit/us-congress-bills-114/bill.md

   > - **(m)** *Response cooperative agreements* The Administrator shall enter into a response cooperative agreement with each sponsoring agency, as appropriate, under which the Administrator agrees to reimburse the sponsoring agency for costs incurred by the sponsoring agency in responding to a major disaster or emergency.
   > - **(n)** *Obligations* The Administrator may incur all necessary obligations consistent with this section in order to ensure the effectiveness of the System.
   > - **(o)** *Equipment maintenance and replacement* Not later than 180 days after the date of enactment of this section, the Administrator shall submit to the appropriate congressional committees (as defined in section 2 of the Homeland Security Act of 2002 (6 U.S.C.
 101)) a report on the development of a plan, including implementation steps and timeframes, to finance, maintain, and replace System equipment.
-  > - **(p)** *Authorization of appropriations* There is authorized to be appropriated to carry out the System and the provisions of this section such sums as are necessary for each of fiscal years 2017, 2018, and 2019.

 - **(b)** *Conforming amendments*
   - **(1)** *Applicability of title 5, United States Code* Section 8101(1) of title 5, United States Code, is amended—